 Types of green

-Relying on the water cycle, a hydroelectric power station utilizes water flow to power a turbine.
+A hydroelectric power station uses water flow to power a turbine.
 The turbines are connected to generators that produce energy through the use of water currents.
 The amount of energy generated is determined by the speed the water flows.
 Therefore, a swiftly flowing river will generate more electricity than a slower moving current.

-The waste we generate ends up in landfills where it decomposes and produces landfill gas made of approximately 50 percent methane.
+The waste we generate ends up in landfills, where it decomposes and produces landfill gas made of approximately 50 percent methane.
 This gas can be captured and used to fuel electric generators.
-Since large landfills must burn off this gas anyway in order to reduce the hazards arising from gas buildup, this method of renewable energy is one of the most successful.
+Since large landfills must burn off this gas to reduce the hazards arising from gas buildup, this method of renewable energy is one of the most successful.

-Biomass is produced when organic wastes, such as trees, wood waste and agricultural residues decay.
-For example, landfills offer a primary source of biomass.
-This can be converted to fuel through combustion for the generation of electricity.
+Biomass is produced when organic wastes – like trees, wood waste, and agricultural residues – decay.
+This waste can be converted to fuel through combustion for the generation of electricity.

 Did you know…Wood solids – which come from mostly logging and mill residues; wood, paper, and furniture manufacturing; or discarded large timber projects, such as railway ties, utility poles, and marine pilings – account for nearly one-third of the electricity generated from biomass and waste.